Rifaximin (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Swelling of the hands, ankles, feet, or lower legs.
+- Rapid weight gain, swelling of the hands, ankles, or feet

 If you notice these less serious side effects, talk with your doctor: